A Calm and Intentional One Month Bali Itinerary (2026)

 Where to stay in Munduk

-Explore the map below to find the best accommodation deals in Munduk for your dates:
+Explore the map below to find the latest accommodation deals in Munduk for your dates:

 The waterfalls around Munduk are spectacular.
 Start with Sekumpul Falls, which many consider Bali’s most beautiful waterfall – it’s a 45-minute trek through jungle and rice fields.
 The twin Banyumala Falls are perfect for swimming and only 30 minutes from Munduk village.
 The hidden Fiji Falls and Golden Valley Falls require a bit more adventure to reach but are worth every step.